-Information relating to the Issuer and the Group, including its audited consolidated annual financial statements for the financial year ended 31 December 2017, which are incorporated by reference, are set out elsewhere in this Base Prospectus.
-Therefore, for the purposes of article 23.4 of the EU Regulation No. 809/2004, save as stated in this Base Prospectus, no further information relevant to the subsidiary Guarantors is pertinent to an investor's assessment of the Issuer, the Guarantors or the Notes.
+Information relating to the Issuer and the Group, including its audited consolidated annual financial statements for the financial year ended 31 December 2018, which are incorporated by reference, are set out elsewhere in this Base Prospectus.
+Therefore, for the purposes of Article 13.1 of the Prospectus Regulation, save as stated in this Base Prospectus, no further information relevant to the subsidiary Guarantors is pertinent to an investor's assessment of the Issuer, the Guarantors or the Notes.